Deportation vs. Inadmissibility After a DUI

 You'd probably do best to wait to apply until enough time has gone by that you have established a recent clean record.
 Also take steps to deal with any underlying issues, perhaps by signing up for treatment, and complying with any court-ordered terms of probation, restitution, or other programs.

-It can be tempting to try to hide a conviction from the immigration authorities, particularly when applying for benefits.
-(For people who already have green cards, being arrested often leads directly to being placed in removal proceedings.)
-However, lying about such a thing tends to backfire.
-For one thing, the fingerprint check that all applicants must go through is likely to reveal the conviction.
+For one thing, the fingerprint check that most all applicants for immigration benefits must go through is likely to reveal the conviction.
 For another, lying in order to obtain immigration benefits is itself a ground of inadmissibility, and will be seen as a sign of bad moral character, thus leading to denial of benefits or refusal to believe other statements that you make.

 If you are applying for or have a green card, and have had any sort of trouble with the law, speak to an immigration attorney at once.
 The immigration attorney can advise you based on the details of your situation, and can advise your criminal attorney on the immigration impact of such things as deferred prosecution or successful completion of probation.
-(Don't rely on your criminal attorney's advice alone -- very few criminal attorneys understand the often surprising immigration consequences of criminal convictions.)
+Don't rely on your criminal attorney's advice alone.
+Very few criminal attorneys understand the often surprising immigration consequences of criminal convictions.

 NEED IMMIGRATION HELP ?